pjsupport/woocommerce-payjunction-hosted-payments/README.md

 * __Production API Login__
 * __Production API Password__

-Click __Save changes__ if any updates were made after following the steps above.
+Click __Save changes__ at the bottom of the page if any updates were made after following the steps above.